-Creating a Tentative File: MODE 32%
+1.11.6 Creating a Tentative File: MODE 32%

 Use MODE 32% in the OPEN FOR OUTPUT statement to create a file that does not become permanent until it is closed with the CLOSE statement.
 If a file of the same name currently exists, the system does not supersede it until you close the tentative file.
+Tentative files have the IGNORE attribute set, so that the system automatically excludes them from BACKUP operations.